Leonay07/dsan_5550_final/README.md

 - Batch size: 64
 - Epochs: 15
 - Input normalization: replace NaNs with patch mean, then Z-score using training-set mean/std.
-- Carbon tracking: CodeCarbon `EmissionsTracker` wraps the epoch loop (log stored at `results/emissions.csv`).

 ---

 ## 5. Evaluation

 All evaluation is done on **day 215**, which the model never saw during training.
-This gives a good sense of how well it generalizes to new temperature patterns.

 ### Overall Performance